yegor256/blog/_drafts/_raii.md

 See how beautiful is the code inside method `Foo.print()`.
 We just create an instance of class `Permit` and it immediately acquires a new permit at the semaphore.
-Then, we exit the method `print()`, either by exception or normally, and the method `Permit.finalize()` releases the permit.
+Then we exit the method `print()`, either by exception or in the normal way, and the method `Permit.finalize()` releases the permit.

 Elegant, isn't it?
 Yes, it is, but it won't work in Java.

-It won't work because unlike C++, Java doesn't destroy objects when their scope of visility is closed.
+It won't work because, unlike C++, Java doesn't destroy objects when their scope of visibility is closed.
 The object of class `Permit` won't be destroyed when we exit the method `print()`.
-It will be destroyed _eventually_, but we don't know when exactly.
+It will be destroyed _eventually_ but we don't know when exactly.
 Most likely it will be destroyed way after all permits in the semaphore got acquired and we get blocked.

 There is a solution in Java too.
-It is not as elegant as the one from C++, but it works.
+It is not as elegant as the one from C++, but it does work.
 Here it is:

 {% highlight java %}
 class Permit implements Closeable {